ufscwiki/Unfavorable-Semicircle-Wiki/docs/audio_composites.md

 > N25_CT13: also i think the star is an .ico file since it repeats itself so many times

+### Doom 3 icon

+In June 2024, Discord user `Fufeng Industries` noted:

+> Fufeng Industries: This pentagram is so very similar to the icon for the Doom 3 game.
+It would make even more sense if it is an .ICO file, and thus has three resolutions.
+>
+> Fufeng Industries: Well when someone here mentioned it could be an ICO file, this was the first place my mind went.
+Doom 3 is the only game that has a pentagram for an icon, and it is also an upside-down pentagram, and the star has those "shiny" points, which I can also see in the LOCK composite.
+>
+> Fufeng Industries: As someone who did play (and very much loves) Doom 3, there are recurring themes of machinery and computers being possessed by ghosts and demons.
+The ambience is very detailed and is a gold mine for finding spooky sound effects.
+Last but not least, the plot is centered around decrypting an alien message.

+Discord user `tukkek` creatod a high-lighted comparison of the game icon and the composite pentagram:

+![audio_composites_doom.png]

+Like the previously-found mobile Hearthstone icon, *Doom 3* is also available on mobile devices.

+> yam00: mf literally trying to run Doom on youtube

 ## See also

 - [Composite visual overview](Composite_visual_overview "wikilink")